UoB-CSA/setup-guides/go-install/windows.md

 1. Follow the [Visual Studio Code setup guide](/editors/vscode.md) to install Go tools.

+# Graphical Access to WSL2 using TigerVPN
+:sparkles: This now the preferred method and fully supports the summative assignment. :sparkles:

+There is a written guide [here](wsl2withvnc.md) and a video tutorial [here](https://web.microsoftstream.com/video/9365b0ef-9cb7-46a4-9341-e3c0cb7f6c06)

 ## Graphical Access to WSL2 viva SSH with X forwarding (tricky, but allows you to run IntelliJ with Go plugin natively on WSL2 - facilitating all that IntelliJ goodness)

 * Install XFCE, openssh-server and net-tools by running the following commands in the terminal (select default options when prompted)